adamfranco/harmoni/README.txt

 Current Version Notes
 ---------------------
-This release fixes a few small issues.
-See the change-log for details.
+This release fixes an error in the Chronology library in which DateAndTime objects were off by a day when created with a year and no day parameter.

 Downloads